jodie-kane/i3-scripts/README.md

-###i3-scripts
+### i3-scripts

 I use these + rofi to handle window switching. \
-Although in principle you can use them to apply any valid i3 command to a selected window.
+Although in principal you can use them to apply any valid i3 command to a selected window.

 ```bash